nsiramsetty/cards-snap-game/README.md

 ## Notes

  * Took one of my previous project code as quick starter.
- * testBlob.json is read using "require"
- * State is maintained for all filters except range filters, i.e If you close and open the browser again, previous filters will be already applied.
+ * Used 3rd Party CSS to generate card images.
- * Deployed into NetLify
+ * Deployed into NetLify.